martinda/gradle-multi-project-demo1/README.md

 ```

 And the same happens when calling `myTask2` (despite it not being listed
-in as a root project task):
+as a root project task):

 ```
 :exp1:one:myTask2